Fethiye Tours

 • Airport shuttle buses: Services run from Dalaman Airport to Fethiye Otogar.
 From there, you can continue by dolmuş or taxi to areas such as Ölüdeniz, Hisarönü/Ovacık and Çalış.

-• Private transfer: Usually 45–60 minutes and the easiest option for door-to-door arrival, especially for late-night flights, families or small groups.
+• Private transfer: Usually 45–60 minutes and useful for a door-to-door transfer, especially for late-night flights, families or small groups with luggage.

 • Intercity bus: Frequent connections from Antalya, İzmir and Istanbul arrive at the central Fethiye Otogar.

-• Ferry from Rhodes: Seasonal ferries usually operate between Rhodes (Rodos) and Fethiye Marina from April to October, which can be convenient if you are combining Turkey and Greece in one trip.
+• Ferry from Rhodes: Seasonal ferries usually operate between Rhodes (Rodos) and Fethiye Marina from April to October, which can be useful if you are combining Turkey and Greece in one trip.

 • Need full transport details?
 See our complete guide on how to get to Fethiye .